 Do Not Use Deceptive Methods or Harassment

-At no time is it ever acceptable for a collection agency to act in an oppressive or threatening manner towards a debtor.
+At no time is it ever acceptable for a debt collection agency to act in an oppressive or threatening manner towards a debtor.
 Neither is it ever acceptable for an agency to try to deceive a debtor into believing the agency is some kind of business entity it is not.
 At all times, an agency should be forthright in its representation of being a third party debt collection services provider for your business.

 The decision to hire a professional debt collector is not always an easy one.
 When you do decide that it is time to ask a professional debt collection services provider to handle your debt recovery, be sure that you are hiring a top quality, professional agency that adheres to the guidelines set forth by the Office of Fair Trading.
 Debt collection involves understanding the comprehensive and different legal legislation across each state and territory, this includes statute of limitations as this varies depending on your location in Australia.